stackdio/stackdio/docs/quickstart.rst

 LDAP
 ~~~~

 stackd.io can easily integrate with an LDAP server.
-See our `LDAP
+See our :doc:`ldap-guide`
-guide <ldap_guide.md>`__ for more information on configuring stackd.io
+for more information on configuring stackd.io to work with LDAP.
-to work with LDAP.
 If you choose to go the LDAP route, you can skip this
 entire section because users who successfully authenticate and are
 members of the right groups via LDAP will automatically be created in
 stackd.io.